ZainKergaye/split-choc-z-board/README.md

 The choc split key zboard is another ergonomic split-keyboard designed for comfort and efficiency.
 Using wired USB-C connectors to communicate between halves, it is a plain simple keyboard.

+> [!CAUTION]
+> This project is being redone!
+I chose the wrong board that does not support UART!

 ## Table of Contents

 1. [Introduction](#introduction)